yakconsulting/spidersoftdev.github.io/content/posts/2022-07-26-spaces-public-bucket-policy.md

 url: /2022/setup-public-bucket-policy-digitalocean-spaces
 categories:
 - Technologies
-- Linux
+- DevOps
 tags:
 - storage
 - spaces
 ---

-This one is really quick and easy to setup public bucket policy on [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces).
+This one is really quick and easy to set up public bucket policy on [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces).
 Spaces are S3 type object storage, you can check out about it [here](https://docs.digitalocean.com/reference/api/spaces-api/).

 <!--more-->